a-was/logdog.py/docs/formatters.md

 create an alias for each key and disable default ones with special `-` value

 **Extra keys are always added, so they are not included in this format**

+!!! info
+    `taskName` key was added in Python 3.12

 ## JsonFormatter